BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/dataset2_brightfield.md

 ![](images/screenshot_cell_wannotation_stimulated.png?raw=true "Screenshot")

 The script separates the color using the same stain vectors as in the first image, and then runs both `Cell detection `and `Subcellular detection`.
 It is worth checking each step.
 Were colors well separated?
 Do the parameters for cell detection and subcellular detection also fit to the new image?
 When toggling on/off the annotations we observe that the threshold for the subcellular detection was too low for this image: particles of the background are detected as spots as a result.
-We should re-run the Subcellular detection with adjusted parameters.
+When automating a workflow it is important that the settings fit for all the images, similarily as you would keep your incubation and microscopy settings the same for all samples.
+Try to find settings that fit both images.

-For this:
+Note that after running the script you can:
 - Open `Automate>Show workflow command history`
 - double-click on `Subcellular spot detection` in the `Workflow viewer`.
 We now see the parameters we had used via the script.
-- Increase the `Detection threshold (DAB)` to an appropriate value.
+- Tune the parameters starting from the previously set ones.